NNPDF/eko/.github/CONTRIBUTING.md

 ## Docs

-- in order to run the notebooks in the environment, you need first to install the environment kernel; thus, run from inside the environment:
+- :books: in order to run the notebooks in the environment, you need first to install the environment kernel; thus, run from inside the environment:
   ```sh
   # already installed with poetry, but in case...